DataBiosphere/analysis_pipeline_WDL/_test-data-and-truths_/README.md

 * 1KG_phase3_subset_chrX.vcf
 * unfiltered1KG_phase3_subset_chrX.vcf.gz -- the original chrX in the UWGAC repo
 * unfiltered1KG_phase3_subset_chrX.vcf -- the original chrX in the UWGAC repo, unzipped

+# Miscellanous tips
+* github.com is pretty good for determining when a file was added, but you could also use `git log --diff-filter=A -- WHATEVERFILENAMEHERE | head -n 3 | tail -n 1` from the command line